italiangrid/voms/release-notes/voms-admin-server/3.4.1/index.md

 rfcs:
   - id: VOMS-678
     title: VOMS Admin skip-ca check does not work as expected for unprivileged VOMS Admin users
+  - id: VOMS-705
+    title: Extend membership expiration time at each sync for VO members with valid, open-ended experiment participation
+  - id: VOMS-706
+    title: Add the ability to disable membership expiration notifications
+  - id: VOMS-707
+    title: Trim whitespace and remove newlines from subject in certificate requests
 ---

 # VOMS Admin server v.
 3.4.1

+#### Authenticate users by certificate subject

+Now users are correctly authenticated by certificate subject.
 With default settings, VOMS Admin authenticates clients by looking at the client certificate (subject,issuer) couple.

-A configuration flag was introduced in VOMS Admin [3.3.2][voms-admin-332-rn] to authenticate only on subject, but the fix worked only for VO administrators.
+A configuration flag was introduced in VOMS Admin 3.3.2 to authenticate only by certificate subject, but the fix worked only for VO administrators.
+This  problem is now fixed.

-This release fixes such problem.
+For instruction on how to enable this feature, see the VOMS Admin [3.3.2][voms-admin-332-rn] release notes.

+#### Disable membership expiration notifications

+Is now possible to disable membership expiration notifications.
+This kind of notification do not make sense in deployments, like at CERN, where a VO administrator cannot extend the lifetime of VO members.

+To disable membership expiration notifications either:

+- reconfigure the affected VO with `voms-configure` specifying the `--disable-membership-expiration-warnings` option
+- set the `voms.membership.disable_expiration_warning` in `/etc/voms-admin/<VO>/service.properties`

+A restart of the service is required.

+Other improvements and fixes are listed below.

 ### Bug fixes